Snow-30/Amazon-clone/README.md

 # 🛒 Amazon Clone

 ## 🚀 Overview
+This project was inspired by JavaScript Tutorial Full Course - Beginner to Pro (2024) by SuperSimpleDev.
+I have made modifications and improvements in various parts of the code.

 This is an **Amazon Clone** built using modern web technologies.
 The project replicates key features of the Amazon e-commerce platform with a responsive design.

 ## 🛠️ Technologies Used